 Even if you have an engaging product and an attractive value proposition, you still need to convince prospective customers to actually take the plunge and buy your product.

-Enter product descriptions.
+Enter product description writing.

 Product descriptions sell your product—or they don’t.
 It's that simple.